 - children requiring investigation of disorders of eruption and shedding of teeth

 - children with periodontal problems

-- children with extensive erosion
+- children with extensive tooth surface loss such as erosion

 - phobic children where treatment attempts have failed

 - children with special needs who are not being regularly managed in the local salaried/community dental services.